extratone/bilge/drafts/The Psalms' 2020.md

 ## Screens and software subjects big & small discussed within my most moderate 35,000 words ever.

 Believe it or not, the cyclical cold season has once again come to pass!
 Oh, the [W̘͖̯E̟̹À̫T̯̫͓̪̮͓̼H̝E̪͇̰̘̖͍ͅŔ͍̖̱̟̪](https://youtu.be/qg0ZPmSux_4)!!
 If the past two days on Twitter were any indication, it is indeed time for a year's-end retrospective on what has been published on this Web Site.
 Given the extent of the attention I've devoted to bilge.world this past year - both technically and editorially - I thought it would be nice to chuck in a bit more in the pursuit of whacking myself on the back.
+I understand that 2020 has been one helluva catastrophic marker of linear time for just about everyone on Earth - as I write this on its last day, the [inexplicable news of MF Doom's death](https://www.complex.com/music/2020/12/mf-doom-dead-49) has just surfaced and has already hit my adjacent communities remarkably hard.

 <blockquote class="twitter-tweet tw-align-center"><p lang="en" dir="ltr"><a href="https://t.co/qb7NsZ8os6">https://t.co/qb7NsZ8os6</a> - May 1st of this year vs. today.<br><br>I had forgotten *a lot* more about CSS and HTML than I originally thought. glad I ended up comfortable enough to find myself with a completely original stylesheet before the end of the year, I suppose. <a href="https://t.co/4QwlbEJECU">pic.twitter.com/4QwlbEJECU</a></p>&mdash; ※ David Blue ※ (@NeoYokel) <a href="https://twitter.com/NeoYokel/status/1334355680078270464?ref_src=twsrc%5Etfw">December 3, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>